stolzz0613/stolzz0613/README.md

 </div>

 ## About me :mortar_board:
-I am a student, currently studying in Vellore Institute of Technology.
-From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
-I firmly believe that **no amount of knowledge is enough knowledge**. 🧠
+I am an Industrial and Software Engineer.
+Since I was little I fell in love with mathematics and now I discovered the passion for web development.
+This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.  **“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.”**.– Martin Fowler.

 ## What I know :computer:
 - **Competitive Programming**
-	- Python ❤️
+	- Python
-	- C++
+	- C
-	- Some Java
+	- Java
 - **Frontend Development**
 	- HTML, CSS and Javascript :white_check_mark:
 	- Bootstrap
+	- Tailwind
+	- Materialize
-	- React with Redux :electron:
+	- React with Redux
 	- React Native

 ## What I want to do next :thinking:
-- Backend Development (to become a Full-Stack developer)
+- Backend Development
-- At least delve into AI and ML.
-- Unlock the secret to the universe :rofl:

 ## Reach me
 [![Github](https://img.shields.io/github/followers/sarthakbh321?label=Follow&style=social)](https://github.com/Sarthakbh321)